Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work introduced \emph{PrivateDFL}, a privacy-aware DFL framework that couples HD with differentially private noise control and explainable accounting.
-The method provides three complementary properties.
-First, interpretability through high-dimensional class prototypes and transparent update rules.
-Second, formal privacy via calibrated Gaussian noise with closed-form schedules proven for each client and round.
-Third, practicality on resource-constrained devices due to lightweight operations and low communication overhead.
+This work presented PrivateDFL, a privacy-preserving decentralized learning framework that integrates HD with differentially private noise scheduling and transparent accounting.
+The framework provides three core advantages.
+First, HD classification offers an interpretable structure based on class prototypes and explicit update rules.
+Second, privacy is formally guaranteed through calibrated Gaussian noise whose magnitude is analytically derived for every client and communication round.
+Third, the lightweight HD operations make PrivateDFL practical on resource-constrained devices due to low computational cost and minimal communication overhead.

-When comparing against baselines, it is important to note that those models are trained centrally without federated constraints.
-They access the entire dataset directly and therefore represent an upper bound on achievable accuracy with minimal latency.
-Even under this favorable setting for the baselines, PrivateDFL attains strong utility.
-On image, speech, and sensor tasks, PrivateDFL reaches \(95.74\%\) on MNIST, \(88.45\%\) on ISOLET, and \(94.30\%\) on UCI-HAR under IID partitioning, with similar trends under non-IID.
-The gains are substantial.
-Relative to transformer models the accuracy advantage is as large as about \(83\%\) on ISOLET and about \(31\%\) on MNIST, and relative to deep learning models the advantage is as large as about \(63\%\) on ISOLET and about \(16\%\) on MNIST, while on UCI-HAR, PrivateDFL exceeds the strongest tabular baseline by about \(15\%\).
-These improvements come together with markedly lower training time and energy usage across all three modalities, which makes PrivateDFL a compelling choice for edge and IoT deployments.
+Although baseline models are trained centrally and therefore operate under more favorable conditions, PrivateDFL consistently matches or exceeds their performance under equal privacy budgets.
+Across image, speech, and sensor modalities, the framework achieves \(95.74\%\) on MNIST, \(88.45\%\) on ISOLET, and \(94.30\%\) on UCI-HAR under IID settings, with similar patterns under non-IID.
+The accuracy gains are substantial.
+Relative to Transformer models, the advantage reaches as high as \(83\%\) on ISOLET and about \(31\%\) on MNIST.
+Relative to deep neural networks, the advantage reaches \(63\%\) on ISOLET and \(16\%\) on MNIST, while on UCI-HAR PrivateDFL exceeds the strongest tabular baseline by about \(15\%\).
+These improvements appear together with much lower training time, inference latency, and energy usage, which makes PrivateDFL an effective and efficient option for decentralized learning.

+The characteristics of PrivateDFL directly support applications in domains where data cannot be centralized because of confidentiality, regulation, or ownership.
+Many real-world deployments involve sensitive information, including patient health records, financial transactions, and government-managed personal identifiers.
+In such environments, strong privacy guarantees and transparent accounting are required for any collaborative learning system.
+PrivateDFL ensures that each participant's contribution remains indistinguishable while tracking cumulative noise explicitly across all rounds, which avoids the severe utility loss that affects deep models trained with DP.
+Industrial environments, such as aerospace, automotive, and energy systems, also involve proprietary operational data.
+These settings require secure collaborative learning for tasks such as real-time defect detection, anomaly monitoring, and predictive maintenance.
+PrivateDFL is well-suited for these scenarios, since it maintains high accuracy under strict privacy constraints while operating efficiently on distributed devices.